- Governments, multilateral organizations, and private firms have spent billions of dollars to develop effective vaccines for the new coronavirus.

 - subunit, recombinant, polysaccharide, and conjugate vaccines use proteins or other pieces of the virus.

 There are also several types of vaccines that use the virus’s genetic material—DNA or RNA—to prompt the body to create antibodies.
-More than a dozen of the COVID-19 vaccine candidates that have gone to clinical trials are genetic-based, including those by U.S. pharmaceutical giant Pfizer and partnering German firm BioNTech and by U.S.-based Moderna.
+The vaccines by U.S. pharmaceutical giant Pfizer and partnering German firm BioNTech and by U.S.-based Moderna are genetic-based.
 No vaccine of this kind had ever been approved for commercial use in humans before the COVID-19 pandemic.
 Additionally, some COVID-19 vaccines rely on viral vectors, or modified versions of a different virus, to prompt an immune response.
 Several approved COVID-19 vaccines use viral vectors.

 Who is involved in vaccine development?